Zweer/deploy/Readme.md

   Now the deploy script will invoke `ssh -A` when deploying and there's no need to keep SSH keys on your servers.

+## Hooks

-### Hooks
+### post-setup

-  All hooks are arbitrary commands, executed relative to `path/current`, aka the previous deployment for `pre-deploy`, and the new deployment for `post-deploy`.
-Of course you may specify absolute paths as well.
+  Executed relative to `path`, the folder where everything happens

+      post-setup ./bin/something

 ### pre-deploy

+  Executed relative to `path/current-$ENV`, the previous deployment

       pre-deploy ./bin/something

+### pre-symlink

+  Executed relative to `path/release-$date-$hash`, the new deployment

+      pre-symlink ./bin/something

 ### post-deploy

+  Executed relative to `path/current-$ENV`, the new deployment

       post-deploy ./bin/restart